Jul 30, 2020

 The most common Moth species you may come across are:

 If you have seen the adult Moths, you will be more easily able to identify whether you are dealing with Clothes or Pantry Moths using our Moth identification articles above.
-This is a really important first step because Clothes Moth Traps and Pantry Moth Traps use different pheromones, and both the location and process for dealing with them differs.
+This is a really important first step because Moth Traps for clothes and Pantry Moth Traps use different pheromones, and both the location and process for dealing with them differs.

 Either way, even if you cannot see a larva, we strongly recommend that you act to avoid further infestation and damage.
 You may have Moth eggs that you cannot easily see (they are tiny, almost microscopic) and are a ‘ticking bomb’ for further Moth damage.
 Because the larvae are quite small, they may not be easy to see in an over-crowded closet or in an attic for example.